apache/pekko-connectors/docs/src/main/paradox/google-common.md

 # Google Common

-The `google-common` module provides central configuration for Google connectors in Alpakka as well as basic support for interfacing with Google APIs.
+The `google-common` module provides central configuration for Google connectors in Apache Pekko Connectors as well as basic support for interfacing with Google APIs.

 ## Artifacts